Security engineering begins when security stops being an external review step and becomes part of architectural decision-making.

 Treat security maturity as a roadmap

-Scale security in phases: from baseline hygiene to policy-as-code, stronger detection, and Zero Trust operating practices.
+Security maturity cannot be bought in one go — it accrues in layers: from baseline hygiene to policy-as-code, stronger detection, and Zero Trust operating practices.
+Skipping a layer usually leaves holes in the foundation.

 Key security trade-offs